ianlewis/dotfiles/README.md

 ### Project-local tools

-Project-local tools are installed and run in the project directory via the `make lint`, `make format`, and `make license-header` commands.
+Project-local tools are used to maintain the files in this repository.
+They are installed and run in the project directory via the `make lint`, `make format`, and `make license-header` commands.

 ### General use tools

 Tools like language runtimes, linters, and formatters installed for global use are installed by `make install-all`.
+They can also be individually installed by their appropriate `install-<tool>` command, such as `make install-go` or `make install-aqua`.

 Tools are installed using several methods and are installed in several locations.